How (and Why) to Obfuscate Source Code

 How to Obfuscate Source Code & Data

 There are many different methods for obfuscating data.
-In order to strengthen code protections, programmers can mix and match different techniques throughout the code to make it even more difficult for hackers to read.
+To strengthen code protections, programmers can mix and match different techniques throughout the code to make it even more difficult for hackers to read.

 1. Alternate Code Forms